The Best (and Most Common) Reasons to Visit an Urgent Care Clinic

 Urgent care clinics also boast licensed physicians that can perform more than just routine examinations.
 While urgent care clinics were originally simple facilities that dealt with colds, flu, and the like, they have since adapted and evolved to fulfill many more advanced medical needs.

-The clinics of the UrgentMED Network offer a wide variety of services.
+The clinics of UrgentMED offer a wide variety of services.
 They are equipped to provide x-rays, minor surgery, and other procedures.
-Additionally, the clinics within the UrgentMED Network feature in-house medical laboratories for on-site testing and faster results, as well as in-house medications which can provide prescriptions under the same roof where they are prescribed.
+Additionally, the clinics within UrgentMED feature in-house medical laboratories for on-site testing and faster results, as well as in-house medications which can provide prescriptions under the same roof where they are prescribed.

 Reason 5: Urgent Care Clinics Accept Most Insurances